paulbrenker/tex-github-workflow/README.md

 ### Merge your first Version of the Document

 After merging your PR a Release with the PDF of your Document is built and made available in the Release section.
+Your first release will have the version number v0.0.0.
+When you merge Pull Requests into your main branch the patch version counter will be auto incremented.
+If you want to release a major or minor version run the Release workflow manually with the input "minor" for a new minor release or "major" for a new major release.

 ## Improvements

 This workflow was created on the side of my bachelor thesis.
 I hope you find it useful.
 Please let me know your feedback at [paul.brenker@gmail.com](mailto:paul.brenker@gmail.com).

+### Retention time for Action artifacts

+GitHub Action artifacts consume storage in your GitHub "Storage for Actions and Packages".
+In the repository settings under Actions>General you can shorten the default retention time for artifacts and logs from the default value of 90 days to suit your needs.
+This can help manage your used storage.
+The actions used in this repository use artifacts only to communicate between jobs in one workflow.
+This is why the retention time can be reduced to a minimum.

 ### Further Extension of LaTeX build